-Research Analysts in Boston can expect to earn an average of $59K annually.
+Median pay for Research Analysts in Boston, Mass. is around $61K annually.
 Among folks in this role, job satisfaction levels approximately match the national average.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-Women Research Analysts in Boston, Mass. who took the survey just slightly outnumber men.
-Men make up a slight majority of Boston Research Analysts (50 percent) who responded to the survey.
+Male Research Analysts in Boston are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 50 percent of the field.
+Women make up a slight majority of Boston Research Analysts (50 percent) survey respondents.
 This report is based on answers to PayScale's salary questionnaire.

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 Research analysts must carefully examine data and produce meaningful information for their employer.
 This can involve not only drawing meaning from the data, but also checking to make sure the data is correct and using it to validate ideas and theories.
 When not examining or verifying information, a research analyst must work with their superiors to demonstrate what they have learned from their data and how it can be applied in the future for their business.Read More...

 Research analysts can be found in both the private and public sectors and are necessary for most financial businesses to operate successfully.
 Depending on the company and field, a research analyst can find themselves looking over data for any number of things.
 Research analysts rarely work alone; in most cases, multiple analysts are examining and verifying data.